justanotherfoundry/freemix-glyphsapp/README.md

 ### Caps and Corners Window

-To show this window, use Window -> Caps and Corners.
+To show this, use Window -> Caps and Corners.
+This window shows the cap and corner components in the selected glyphs.
+This helps you check for consistency: just select multiple glyphs.
+Note that the fields are editable, so you can adjust the scaling of caps and corners for multiple glyphs at once.

 <img src="https://raw.githubusercontent.com/justanotherfoundry/freemix-glyphsapp/master/CapsAndCorners/CapsAndCorners.png" width="320" />